mateus-f-torres/warehouse/LEARNING.md

 We can't just prevent submission on `ENTER` because it will make for a worse UX on desktop
 Maybe we could add an invisible extra `<input/>` that will _blur_ `onfocus` just for mobile.

-## Controlled Layout
-Is it always bad to use pixel measures in layouts ?
-Even if we know how many pixels a element will take on small or larger screens ?
-If we know how the content behaves at the viewport breaks I belive its quite possible
-Of course this approach is NOT RESPONSIVE if the content can change
-So we are talking about a very specific case

-Another case for pixel meaures is to be more future-friendly
-Its common place to design layouts with a mobile-first approuch and then define breaks
-But what if your app is displayed on an ever larger screen ?
-Is there a point where the travel distance for the eyes is tiresome ?
-I argue that you should always contraint yourself within a minimun and maximun screen size
-Otherwise designers and developers with waste time defining layouts to viewports that arent even used by your customers

 ## Functional Trap
 ```javascript